DzRepo/RaspberryPI-CCS811-BME280-Google-Cloud/README.md

 *(follow the codelab for the best instructions on installing google bits & connecting to the pub/sub points!)*

-The BigQuery table schema is [sensorDataTable.json]().
-The modifications allow for the extra fields for storing eco<sub>2</sub> and tvoc.
+The BigQuery table schema is [sensorDataTable.json](https://github.com/DzRepo/RaspberryPI-CCS811-BME280-Google-Cloud/blob/master/sensorDataTable.json).
+The modifications (vs the codelab) allow for the extra fields for storing eco<sub>2</sub> and tvoc.

 [`https://cloud.google.com/bigquery/docs/schemas#using_a_json_schema_file`](https://cloud.google.com/bigquery/docs/schemas#using_a_json_schema_file) shows how to create the table using this file.